 War Diaries of the 19th (Queen Alexandra’s Own Royal) Hussars

 There are five war diaries for the 19th Hussars and all can be downloaded for a small fee from the National Archives’ website by clicking on the blue links below.
+War diaries were written by an officer and described a unit’s location and activities.
+They often contain appendices consisting of maps, orders and reports.
 I have transcribed a couple of months from B Squadron’s war diary below.

 - Date: 23 August -16 September 1914